-Take 17 life-changing days to discover northern Indias famed Golden Triangle and enjoy priceless time immersed in the heart of Nepalese culture.
-Explore the Taj Mahal and the iconic colours of Rajasthan.
-Spend a night at a Buddhist monastery and walk through the streets of Pokhara with one of the women from SASANE, a program that trains former victims of trafficking to become paralegals.
+Take 17 exceptional days to discover northern Indias famed Golden Triangle and enjoy a priceless immersion in the heart of Nepalese culture.
+Explore the Taj Mahal and encounter the iconic colours of Rajasthan.
+Spend a night at a Buddhist monastery and meet with one of the brave women from SASANE, a program that trains former victims of trafficking to become paralegals.
 From big highlights to intimate moments, this unique itinerary is truly unforgettable.

 Duration: 17 Days

 Trip Rating: 0%

 Trip ID: 155167

 End City: Kathmandu, Nepal

 |Your Guide: English speaking||Tour code: 155167|

 There are no planned activities until an evening welcome meeting, so check into to the hotel (check-in time is 12 noon) and enjoy the city.